A young man wearing a suit stands next to an organization chart written on a whiteboard. He is smiling and looking at the viewer.

 Process-based structure

 Process-based org models are designed around the flow of processes that allow a business to bring a product or service to market.
-For instance, research and development comes before customer acquisition, which comes before order fulfillment; therefore, employees would be organized around these three discrete processes.
-This structure considers how employees work together and interact with each other to create a flow that improves the productivity of the business.
-Like other structures on this list, though, this structure can also lead to siloes that prevent valuable feedback from being shared widely.
+For instance, research and development comes before customer acquisition, which comes before order fulfillment; therefore, employees would be organized around these three processes.

 Matrix structure

-“The main appeal of the matrix structure is that it can provide both flexibility and more balanced decision-making (as there are two chains of command instead of just one),” wrote Hubspot.
-“Having a single project overseen by more than one business line also creates opportunities for these business lines to share resources and communicate more openly with each other — things they might not otherwise be able to do regularly.”
+"The main appeal of the matrix structure is that it can provide both flexibility and more balanced decision-making (as there are two chains of command instead of just one).
+Having a single project overseen by more than one business line also creates opportunities for these business lines to share resources and communicate more openly with each other — things they might not otherwise be able to do regularly," wrote Hubspot.

 Flat structure

-A flat reporting structure is the most organic of the reporting models on this list.
-“The flat reporting structure works for organizations that have zero distinct authoritative positions.
-This means that decision-making is equal throughout the company, as no managers or senior-level positions exist,” wrote Indeed.
+"The flat reporting structure works for organizations that have zero distinct authoritative positions.
+This means that decision-making is equal throughout the company, as no managers or senior-level positions exist," wrote Indeed.

 The vision behind a flat structure is one of transparency and productivity.
-Ideally, employees feel motivated by sharing the decision-making power and without the pressure of reporting to senior leadership; however, when there’s a disagreement over the direction of the business, it can be hard to find alignment and get everyone on the same page.
+Ideally, employees feel motivated by sharing the decision-making power without the pressure of reporting to senior leadership; however, when there’s a disagreement over the direction of the business, it can be hard to find alignment and get everyone on the same page.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.